zedin27/42_libftASM/notes/notes.md

 11. **Temporal locality:** accesses to one address are likely to be close in time.
 12. **Spatial locality:** accessing an address X the next memory access will likely to be close to X.
 13. **Protection rings:** Computer hardware privilege levels and computer security.
 The inner, the harder.
 The zero layer would be the kernel, ring 1 and 2 are device drivers, and ring 3 are applications.
+14. **Entry point:** beginning of the first instruction to be executed.
+15. **System Calls:** APIs for the interface between the user space and the kernel space.

 **note**: Memory state and values of registers fully describe the Cpu state (from a programmer’s point of  view). understanding an instruction means understanding its effects on memory and registers.